simonmackinnon/CertificationStudyNotes/AWS DevOps Professional/AWS-DEP-Notes.md

 	- Needs an IAM role attached to it
 - Task Definition:
 	- Configuration (JSON) of how to launch and run a container
-	- Task Definition Role vs Task Execution Role
-		- The execution role is the IAM role that executes ECS actions such as pulling the image and storing the application logs in cloudwatch
-		- The TaskRole is the IAM role used by the task itself.
-E.g. to call S3, SQS
 - Service:
 	- 1 or more Task Definitions running
 	- Run on instances in the Cluster